johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-browser-policies/HttpAllowlist.md

 ## Description

-Setting the policy specifies a list of hostnames or hostname patterns (such as '[\*.]example.com') that will not be upgraded to HTTPS.
-Organizations can use this policy to maintain access to servers that do not support HTTPS, without needing to disable [HttpsUpgradesEnabled](HttpsUpgradesEnabled.md).
+Setting the policy specifies a list of hostnames or hostname patterns (such as '[\*.]example.com') that won't be upgraded to HTTPS.
+Organizations can use this policy to maintain access to servers that don't support HTTPS, without needing to disable [HttpsUpgradesEnabled](HttpsUpgradesEnabled.md).

 Supplied hostnames must be canonicalized: Any IDNs must be converted to their A-label format, and all ASCII letters must be lowercase.

-Blanket host wildcards (i.e., "*" or "[*]") are not allowed.
+Blanket host wildcards (that is, "*" or "[*]") aren't allowed.
 Instead, HTTPS-First Mode and HTTPS Upgrades should be explicitly disabled via their specific policies.

-Note: This policy does not apply to HSTS upgrades.
+Note: This policy doesn't apply to HSTS upgrades.

 ## Supported features